 This is a four-year project to explain the history of Sardinia in its medieval Mediterranean context.
 We are an international team of historians and archaeologists with transdisciplinary skills who will test key hypotheses about Sardinia’s unique political development as well as its society and the ways that the island has been understood in the past.
-With our ten international collaborating partner institutions, we will establish a major new exhibition of medieval Sardinian.
-With short tours to smaller museums too, we expect more than 300,000 visitors during the project itself, at the end of which the exhibition will be hosted on a permanent basis.
+With our ten international collaborating partner institutions, we will establish a new display of medieval Sardinian artefacts.

 The team will study four interwoven research strands.
 The first deals with the island’s ‘connectivity’, which is often used to characterise the medieval Mediterranean.
 However, the second largest island in the Mediterranean – Sardinia – is also understood as a model of isolation.
 Clearly, these ideas cannot both be correct.
 We will thus re-evaluate Sardinia vis-à-vis its surrounding regions through a new study of its geopolitical context.